 Get Seven Hours of Sleep

 The older we get, the less likely we are to get an uninterrupted night of sleep.
 Unfortunately, in addition to leaving us tired the next day, lack of needed rest can have a profound impact on memory, and on decline in aging in general.
 To improve the quality and quantity of your sleep, pay attention to sleep hygiene issues such as too much phone or television screen time too close to bed time, going to bed at irregular hours, and too much light or noise in your bedroom.
-Try soothing music such as our Jeff Gold Music – Escapes: Music for Relaxing, Harmony: Sounds of Meditation CD, 30 Favorite Piano Hymns, Piano Chill: Songs of James Taylor, or any soft instrumental music before bed.
+Try soothing music such as our Jeff Gold Music – Escapes: Music for Relaxing, Harmony: Sounds of Meditation CD, 30 Favorite Piano Hymns, or any soft instrumental music before bed.
 Don’t let the days or life’s thoughts get into your head.
 Let music relax your body and your mind.

 Nothing stretches your mind than reading a book.
 The genres are endless: non-fiction, biographies, science fiction, history, mystery, chick lit – any book can help you expand your mind while you reaffirm your vocabulary.
 Every town has a library, along with bookstores, grocery stores, and book sales.
 Even Goodwill has a great selection waiting for you!
 Stock up and keep your mind going.